NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-45.md

 “Fellow Daoist Xu, you should not be crazy about it, if Fellow Daoist Xu does not make up his mind to clean the sect, I will have to do it in his place.”

-“This matter of cleaning up the sect, bring that up after a disciple of the Greatest Sky Sect climbs up over the fiftieth step of the Heavenly Stairs, Ok!”
+“This matter of cleaning up the sect, bring that up after a disciple of the Greatest Heaven Sect climbs up over the fiftieth step of the Heavenly Stairs, Ok!”

 Xu Cheng Xin answered sneeringly.
-Everyone who heard this clearly understood that so long as next time there was a disciple of Greatest Sky Sect who would ascend past the fiftieth step of the Heavenly Stair, Xu Cheng Xin would immediately jump out to blame him of fraud.
+Everyone who heard this clearly understood that so long as next time there was a disciple of Greatest Heaven Sect who would ascend past the fiftieth step of the Heavenly Stair, Xu Cheng Xin would immediately jump out to blame him of fraud.

 “As for your claim, Fellow Daoist Cheng, that my Pure Yang Palace’s disciple Yang Chen cheated, then how about Fellow Daoist Cheng gathers ten JieDan stage experts and make Yang Chen climb up the Heavenly Stairs again?”